kacpal/roothit/README.md

 ## Configuration
 You can configure roothit using `config.h`.
 There you can select which checks do you want to disable or leave enabled.
 If `SCHEDULE_CHECKS` is set to 1, selected checks will be performed periodically.
 If set to 0, roothit will run just one iteration and exit.

+## Usage
+You can also communicate with the module while it's running through procfs (file `/proc/roothit`).
+Echo 0 to disable task scheduler, 1 to enable and 2 to once run all checks.

 ## Methodology